 Cash provided by operating activities in fiscal 2003 was \$18.2 million and consisted of a net loss of \$50.2 million offset by non-cash adjustments of \$50.1 million and a reduction in working capital of \$18.3 million.
 The reduction in working capital was due primarily to a \$41.3 million decrease in merchandise inventories, partially offset by a decrease of \$19.3 million in accounts payable and other current liabilities.
-The decrease in merchandise inventories resulted from the liquidation of prior season inventories primarily in the first half of fiscal year 2003 as a result of a change in inventory strategy that emphasized the liquidation of inventories in the current season.
-Furthermore, orders placed for spring 2004 merchandise were conservative, reducing the amount of spring 2004 inventories on hand at January 31, 2004 compared to the prior year.
+The decrease in merchandise inventories resulted from the liquidation of prior season inventories primarily in the first half of fiscal year 2003 as a result of a change in inventory strategy that emphasized the liquidation of inventories on hand at January 31, 2004 compared to the prior year.
 The decrease in accounts payable and other current liabilities of \$19.3 million consisted of \$5.6 million in accounts payable, resulting largely from the decrease in inventories, and \$13.7 million in other current liabilities.
-The decrease in other current liabilities consisted primarily of (1) a \$4.3 million decrease in accrued interest as a result of the May 2003 exchange offer, which converted cash pay interest to accreted interest that is reflected in long-term debt, (2) a \$4.0 million decrease in accrued compensation due to severance and one-time bonus accruals at February 1, 2003, and (3) a \$2.3 million decrease in sales returns accrual related to a decrease in sales during the fourth quarter of 2003.
+The decrease in accrued interest as a result of the May 2003 exchange offer, which converted cash pay interest to accreted interest that is reflected in long-term debt, (2) a \$4.0 million decrease in accrued compensation due to severance and one-time bonus accruals at February 1, 2003, and (3) a \$2.3 million decrease in sales returns accrual related to a decrease in sales during the fourth quarter of 2003.